 Believe it or not, in this part of Wisconsin, we’re already gearing up to say goodbye to the autumn weather and hello to the frigid cold days of winter.
 The clocks will be turned back one hour tonight, leaving us with less daylight and more dreary looking days.
 Truthfully, unless you’re big into bundling up in jackets, shoveling yourself out from under 12 inches of snow, ice fishing, snowboarding, or building snowmen, Wisconsin winters can be a little bit depressing.
 There’s one sure fire way to cheer up on the outside and warm up on the inside… soup!
 This chicken kale tortellini soup includes a seriously delicious (and healthy!) ingredient, 100% baby kale, from OrganicGirl.

-If you ask me, I’ll tell you that not much goes better with a great bowl of soup than crusty sourdough bread and a crispy, crunchy salad.
+If you ask me, I’ll tell you that not much goes better with a great bowl of soup than some homemade biscuits and a crispy, crunchy salad.
 Using this baby kale made for a SUPER easy, delicious, and incredibly healthy dinner.
-I used it in the chicken kale tortellini soup AND in the salad!
+I used it in the soup and in the salad!